 About 6 to 10 percent of all newborns are born without a fully developed tear duct in one or both eyes (called “congenital nasolacrimal duct obstruction”).
 This can lead to blockage of the tear duct, excess tears and infection.
 Fortunately, 90 percent of all cases clear up on their own.
 But if the problem doesn’t go away in the first year of life, children may need surgery.

-We’re proud to say that only 3.7 percent of the kids under 4 years old who had tear duct surgery at Nemours returned to the operating room for another operation within six months.
-That means nearly 98 percent of our patients had a successful surgery* — compared to the national average of just 84 percent.
+We’re proud to say that in 2017 only 2.1 percent of the kids under 4 years old who had tear duct surgery at Nemours returned to the operating room for another operation within six months.
+That means 98 percent of our patients had a successful surgery* — compared to the national average of just 84 percent.
 We’re able to make sure our tear duct operations are a success because our ophthalmologists select the right procedure based on children’s symptoms, age and other conditions.
 We’re also able to ensure our surgeries are a success because of timely:

 - referrals by our pediatrician and family practice colleagues